How long do I have to work at my job in order to be covered by Massachusetts workers’ compensation?

 Speak with a Massachusetts Workers’ Compensation Lawyer

-To speak with a highly experienced workers’ compensation lawyer, click here, or telephone Parker Scheer LLP seven days a week, toll free at 886-414-0400.
-There is no fee charged to discuss your case, and all information furnished will be kept strictly confidential.
+To speak with a highly experienced premises liability lawyer, click here, or telephone Parker Scheer LLP seven days a week, toll free at 886-414-0400.
+There is no fee charged to discuss your case our premises liability lawyers, and all information furnished will be kept strictly confidential.